What is IaaS?

 Test and development

 Your team can quickly set up and dismantle test and development environments, bringing new applications to market faster.
 IaaS makes it quick and economical to scale dev/test environments up and down.

-Your organisation avoids the capital outlay for storage and the complexity of storage management, which typically requires a skilled staff to manage data and meet legal and compliance requirements.
+Your organization avoids the capital outlay for storage and the complexity of storage management, which typically requires a skilled staff to manage data and meet legal and compliance requirements.
 IaaS is useful for handling unpredictable demand and steadily growing storage needs.
-It also can simplify planning and management of back up and recovery systems.
+It also can simplify planning and management of backup and recovery systems.

 Advantages of IaaS